gramener/gramex/gramex/apps/guide/formhandler/README.md

 $('#barchart-svg').load('chart?_format=barchart-svg')
 </script>

-The format options are formatted using the URL arguments via `{arg}`.
-For
+The format options are formatted using the URL arguments via `{arg}`
 example:

     :::yaml